a2rp/reactjs-nodejs-projects/readme.txt

 for any message or error please check command prompt in backend and developers console in the browser [frontend]

+you have output images in readme file present in frontend folder of every project

 app1
 get message from backend node.js and display in the frontend react.js node packages required